SamErde/PSPreworkout-VSCode-Extension-Pack/README.md

-# PSPreworkout-VSCode-Extension-Pack
+# PSPreworkout Extensions
-A pack of VS Code extensions for working with PowerShell projects.
+A bundle of extensions to optimize your Visual Studio Code environment while working on PowerShell projects.